Properties of a CRM system

 Internal & external communication

 Many CRM systems include instant messaging capabilities.
 Or features for sharing relevant content.
 This supports the exchange between employees, but also customers and partners.
+Please also refer to the topic of time management.

 Dashboard Features, Reports & Analytics